 These early findings show that prebiotics could play a role in boosting cardiovascular health.
 This adds to the great list of benefits these gut-friendly fibers already have.

-Beyond Digestion: The Surprising Benefits of Prebiotics
+Surprising Benefits of Prebiotics Beyond Digestion

 Prebiotics are well-known for helping digestion, but they also affect more than just the gut.
 Recent studies show a fascinating link between the gut and the brain, which we call the gut-brain axis.